Abortion law: History

 In the United Kingdom, the Abortion Act of 1967 clarified and prescribed abortions as legal up to 28 weeks (later reduced to 24 weeks).
 Other countries soon followed, including Canada (1969), the United States (1973 in most states, pursuant to Roe v.
 Wade—the U.S. Supreme Court decision which legalized abortion nationwide), Tunisia and Denmark (1973), Austria (1974), France and Sweden (1975), New Zealand (1977), Italy (1978), the Netherlands (1984), and Belgium (1990).
 However, these countries vary greatly in the circumstances under which abortion was to be permitted.
 In 1975, the West German Supreme Court struck down a law legalizing abortion, holding that they contradict the constitution's human rights guarantees.
 In 1976, a law was adopted which enabled abortions up to 12 weeks.
 After Germany's reunification, despite the legal status of abortion in former East Germany, a compromise was reached which deemed most abortions up to 12 weeks legal, but this law was struck down by the Federal Constitutional Court and amended to only remove the punishment in such cases, without any statement to legality.
 In jurisdictions governed under sharia law, abortion after the 120th day from conception (19 weeks from LMP) is illegal, especially for those who follow the recommendations of the Hanafi legal school, while most jurists of the Maliki legal school "believe that ensoulment occurs at the moment of conception, and they tend to forbid abortion at any point [similar to the Roman Catholic Church].
-The other schools hold intermediate positions. [...]
+The other schools hold intermediate positions. ...
 The penalty prescribed for an illegal abortion varies according to particular circumstances involved.
 According to sharia, it should be limited to a fine that is paid to the father or heirs of the fetus."

-Timeline
+Timeline of abortion on request

 The table below lists in chronological order the United Nations member states that have legalized abortion on request in at least some initial part of the pregnancy, or that have fully decriminalized abortion.
-As of October 2022, 66 countries have legalized or decriminalized abortion on request.
+As of 2025, 67 countries have legalized or decriminalized abortion on request.